xabbu42/Master/arbeit.md

 "It will rain and I do not know that it will rain" is inspired by Moore's paradox and its formalization $P ∧ ¬□P$ is called a Moore sentence.
 The sentence is easily satisfiable, for example if the weather forecast wrongly predicts no rain.
-But it is impossible to now that sentence, as is stated by our example theorem $¬□(P ∧ ¬□P)$.
+But it is impossible to know that sentence, as is stated by our example theorem $¬□(P ∧ ¬□P)$.
 Because if one knows the Moore sentence, one also knows the first part of the conjunction, i.e.  $P$.
 This knowledge then